P4F/p4f.github.com/_posts/2015-09-21-csaw-online-qual-forensics150.md

 For this challenge, we were presented with a pcap file : [pcapin_73c7fb6024b5e6eec22f5a7dcf2f5d82.pcap](../uploads/csaw_quals_2015/pcapin_73c7fb6024b5e6eec22f5a7dcf2f5d82.pcap)

-If you stare at the image below long enough, you will see a pattern oh how the transaction is taking place.
+If you stare at the image below long enough, you will see a pattern on how the transaction is taking place.

 ![alt text](../images/csaw_quals_2015/for150_pcap_hexdump.png "Pcap Hexdump")